matuneville/GD50-videogames/README.md

 ## 4. Match 3

 Tile-matching videogame, such as the famous puzzle games **Candy Crush** or **Bejeweled**.
 It incorporates the same sprites and much of the code from the course.
 The key learning focus was on mastering timer controls and implementing tweening for dynamic tile and color animations.

+Made with same assets as the used in the lecture.

 | ![img](games/myMatch3/img/match3_1.png) |![img](games/myMatch3/img/match3_2.png) |
 |---|---|